fgmart/fgmart.github.io/_pages/grad.md

 degree programs offer Project (one-semester) and Thesis (two-semester) research options.

+**How do I write my Statement of Purpose when applying to the doctoral program?**

+For your Statement of Purpose, I advise you to do the following:

+* Please see the list of UTSA CS researchers [here](https://sciences.utsa.edu/computer-science/research/) (click on the + signs with each of the five research areas at the bottom of the page and refer to the "Participating Faculty" in each area).
+Only these faculty advise doctoral students.

+* Be explicit about how your prior work prepares you for work with each of the faculty whom you are interested in.

+* It is best to connect your interests with that of two or three faculty members.
+Any given person might not be able to take on new students; thus, introduce yourself to several faculty members.

+This is general advice for all PhD programs to which you are applying.

 **Where is the official catalog information about the graduate programs in Computer Science?**

 Please see the &#147;catalog&#148; links next to each of the programs